gicraveiro/Dip-Asgmt-2-Filtering/README.md

 imagesasgmt2 contains the image files used in the demos

-Notebook with Demo is a notebook exemplifying functions developed and submitted
+Demos.ipynb is a notebook with two demonstrations of each filter from the code